cwpearson/stencil/README.md

 * needs info
+  * [ ] exchange subset of quantities
+    * this would potentially split some of the operation bundling opportunities (pack, CUDA graph, ...)
+    * exchange is not async now, e.g. CPU polls communicators.
+May want a worker thread or something.
   * mesh refinement
     * we would rely on the user to specify the conditions
     * inferface for asking for refinement?
     * how to rebalance load and communication
     * would require test machine with non-homogeneous intra-node communication
   * mapping multiple subdomains to each GPU
 * wontfix